 These camps were built according to a standardized design that included defensive walls, gates, and watchtowers.

-The Roman army had a profound influence on Western civilization, not just in terms of military tactics and organization but also in terms of law, politics, and culture.
+The Roman army had a profound influence on Western civilization, not just in terms of military tactics and organization but also in law, politics, and culture.

-Its organizational structure, military tactics, training programs, engineering expertise, and leadership traditions all had a significant impact on the way wars were fought and won in later periods.
+Its organizational structure, military tactics, training programs, engineering expertise, and leadership traditions significantly influenced how wars were fought and won in later periods.

 The legacy of the Roman army can still be seen in modern military organizations, demonstrating the enduring influence of this ancient military force.